 The original guitar-strumming heart of Hi-5, whose energy and charm helped define Australian children's television for a generation.

-Tim Harding brought a musician's soul and a warm, goofy charisma to the foundational lineup of Hi-5.
-As one of the five original members from the show's 1998 launch, he wasn't just a performer; he was the band's guitarist and a key musical engine, strumming through the show's catchy, educational tunes.
+Tim Harding played guitar and performed as one of five original members of Hi-5 from the show's 1998 launch.
+He brought a musician's soul and warm, goofy charisma to the children's program.
 For nine years, his bright red hair and easy smile became a fixture in living rooms, making learning about shapes, numbers, and feelings feel like a joyful party.
+He was the band's guitarist and a key musical engine, strumming through catchy, educational tunes.
 His departure in 2007, following a serious motorcycle accident, marked the end of an era for the group.
-Harding's legacy is that of a genuine entertainer who understood that connecting with children required authenticity and playfulness, leaving an indelible mark on the childhoods of millions.
+Harding was a genuine entertainer who connected with children through authenticity and playfulness.

 1965–1980